kubernetes-sigs/descheduler/README.md

 **⚠️ v1alpha1 configuration is still suported, but deprecated (and soon will be removed).
 Please consider migrating to v1alpha2 (described bellow).
 For previous v1alpha1 documentation go to docs/deprecated/v1alpha1.md**

-The Descheduler Policy is configurable and includes default eviction strategy plugins that can be enabled or disabled.
+The Descheduler Policy is configurable and includes default strategy plugins that can be enabled or disabled.
 It includes a common eviction configuration at the top level, as well as configuration from the Evictor plugin (Default Evictor, if not specified otherwise).
 Top-level configuration and Evictor plugin configuration are applied to all evictions.

 ### Top Level configuration